deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *CALVIN*
 >
-> You should've just been scared enough to cancel your testimony.
-That was the plan.
+> You should have just been so petrified that you'd retract your testimony.
+But you're too stubborn for your own good.

 *CALVIN* points his gun at *MARJORIE*.